Exanthiax/auxilor.github.io/docs/ecocrates/how-to-make-a-crate/rewards.md

 sidebar_position: 2
 ---

-## Default configs
+## How to create crate rewards
-The default reward config can be found [here](https://github.com/Auxilor/EcoCrates/blob/master/eco-core/core-plugin/src/main/resources/rewards.yml).
+Each reward goes into the `rewards.yml` file, located in the `/plugins/EcoCrates/` folder.

-## How to configure rewards
+The ID of the reward is what you use to reference it in your crates.
-Each reward goes into the `rewards.yml` file.
-From here you reference each one in your crates using the ID of the reward.
+ID's must be lowercase letters, numbers, and underscores only.

 ## Example Reward Config